Use Advanced search for multiple words and phrases

 From Tom Kelly, Biofuel mailing list, 9 May 2007:

 It is my impression that a thicker than "paper-thin" middle layer in the Wash test may not indicate an incomplete reaction, but rather excess soap production.
-This may be due to high FFA content in the WVO oil, water in the oil, water in the caustic [lye catalyst], or in the methanol.
-It may even be due to too much caustic.
+This may be due to high FFA content in the WVO oil, water in the oil, water in the lye catalyst, or in the methanol.
+It may even be due to too much lye.

-For these reasons, and others, beginners should start with small (1-liter) test batches using virgin oil, the highest quality chemicals, and balances that allow accurate measurements.
+For these reasons, and others, beginners should start with small (1-liter) test batches using new oil, the highest quality chemicals, and balances that allow accurate measurements.

-Much of the soap settles out with the glycerin, as does most of the caustic and excess methanol.
-Even after 12 or 24 hours of settling some of the soap, caustic and excess methanol is still in the biodiesel fraction.
+Much of the soap settles out with the glycerine, as does most of the lye and excess methanol.
+Even after 12 or 24 hours of settling some of the soap, lye and excess methanol is still in the biodiesel fraction.
 That's why we wash it.
 The amount that remains is related to the amount produced in the reaction.

-After success with small (1-liter) test batches using virgin oil, one may begin using WVO and eventually scale up to larger batches.
-This not only increases the volume of a potential disaster (Emulsions), but also increases the number of variables that must be considered when a problem arises.
+After success with small (1-liter) test batches using new oil, one may begin using WVO and eventually scale up to larger batches.
+This not only increases the volume of a potential disaster (see Emulsions), but also increases the number of variables that must be considered when a problem arises.

 How do you know what is causing the problem?